mvolkmann/MyUnixEnv/notes/VueNotes.md

 ### vuex-easy

-For the easiest way possible to use VueX, see [vuex-easy](https://www.npmjs.com/package/vuex-easy).
+For the easiest way possible to use Vuex, see [vuex-easy](https://www.npmjs.com/package/vuex-easy).
-This acts as a layer above the VueX library, so the Vue devtools Vuex tab can still be used.
+This acts as a layer above the Vuex library, so the Vue devtools Vuex tab can still be used.
 It makes it unnecessary to implement any mutations.
 It is based on the battle-tested React libraries